iDEA-org/iDEA/README.md

 ### Developer

-If you would like to develop iDEA, first fork this git repository, and then clone.
+If you would like to develop iDEA, first fork this git repository, and then clone from there.

 Add the upstream repository: `git remote add upstream https://github.com/iDEA-org/iDEA.git`

-And then install via pip: `poetry install`
+And then install locally: `python setup.py install`

 ## Documentation